 Section 6.
-Annual, Personal Sick, Compensatory and Holiday Leave
+Annual, Personal Sick, Compensatory and Holiday Leave a.
 An employee shall be required to use all accrued paid sick leave for the period that she is unable to work, as certified by a physician upon commencement of parental leave without pay.
-Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits.
-Employees shall not be required to use annual, personal, compensatory or holiday leave upon the commencement of leave without pay; however, if annual, personal, compensatory or holiday leave is used, it also will run concurrently with and reduce such entitlement.
+Such sick leave used will run concurrently with and reduce the six month entitlement to leave without pay with benefits and shall be used in accordance with Article 17, Section 6.
+Employees shall not be required to use annual, personal, compensatory or holiday leave upon the commencement of leave without pay; however, if annual, personal, compensatory or holiday leave shall be carried over until run concurrently with and reduce such entitlement.
 Unused leave shall be carried over until return.
 An employee shall not earn annual, personal and sick leave while on parental leave without pay.